In this post I’ll be reviewing the following social media tips for event planners:

 What Should You Post on Social Media?

-We’ve walked through the best social media platforms for event planners and how frequently to post on them.
+We’ve walked through the best platforms for event planners and how frequently to post on them.
 But what type of content should you be posting for increased engagement?

-Knowing what to post on social media can be a puzzle when you’re just starting out.
+Knowing what to post can be a puzzle when you’re just starting out.
 You’re excited to get your social media accounts up and running, but once you do you might feel stuck on what you should be sending out into the world.

-Solution: Create specific content buckets and try to fill those buckets each week.
+Solution: Create specific social media content buckets and try to fill those buckets each week.

 I’ve been using the content bucket method successfully now for a few years, and by doing this I’m almost never stuck for ideas.
 For event planners I suggest creating content around the following six categories: